Teamweek/instadate/README.md

 **`differenceInWeekendDays(from, to)`**

 Returns the difference in days (24 hour periods) between two dates.
-Excludes weekend days.
+Excludes work days.
 Returned result can be negative.

 **`differenceInWorkDays(from, to)`**